chrisjackson1/E-Commerce---App/README.md

     - $ git clone git@github.com:chrisjackson1/E-Commerce---App.git
     - $ cd e-commerce-backend

-    To install and set up the application, run:

-    - npm install employee-tracker

     You will also need to have a .env file in your root directory, in order to connect to your MySQL database.